 Amputations, fractures, bran injuries, burning, scarring, strain or sprain, eye injuries, internal injuries, chemical exposure, electrocution and neck or back injuries.

-Speaking to a work accident lawyer can help ensure you are claiming exactly what you are entitled to.
+Speaking to a work accident lawyer on the Gold Coast can help ensure you are claiming exactly what you are entitled to.
 Depending on whether your employer is at fault, you may be entitled to make a Common Law Claim as well as submitting a Statutory Benefits Claim which are both explained in more detail below.

 Understanding work accident compensation